Health & Wellness

 Make sure your cat steers clear of puddles!

 An outdoor cat has the opportunity to explore uncharted territory, but their time spent outdoors puts them at a greater risk of contracting infections.
-Giardiasis, for example, is an infection caused by the giardia parasite, which can survive for several months in contaminated water and soil (like a puddle your cat may be interested in drinking from), Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Giardiasis, for example, is an infection caused by the giardia parasite, which can survive for several months in contaminated water and soil (like a puddle your cat may be interested in drinking from), Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 If your cat contracts giardia, try not to stress — there are ways you can manage this infection at home, Dr. McCullough tells The Dig.
 Here’s everything you need to know about how giardia can impact cats and what you can do to help your best friend feel better.

 What is giardia in cats?

 Not to get too technical, but giardia is a protozoa, aka a microscopic animal with thread-like structures that allows it to swim, Dr. McCullough explains.
 Basically, giardia causes an infection in pets called giardiasis, which is transmitted from contaminated soil, water or food.